meisben/girlsIntoCoding-microbitVolumeMeter/index.md

 <!--Comment: Back to markdown -->

-### Follow these instructions to check your micro:bit is working

-* Now let's write our first program
+### Let's write our first program

 * You can select you programming language from the top of the page.
 To select python click on the dropdown and select python.
-  * Let's write some code to make the microbit display a smiley face
+* Let's write some code to make the microbit display a smiley face when the program starts

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_WPcUfoRfpUpg" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

+### Let's make the face change
+* Microcontrollers work using a 'forever loop'
+* Let's write a function to make the face switch between sad and happy in the forever loop

+<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_9HTKx45VD6Rz" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

 <!-- <br>